konio13/IndeavorEmployeeManager/README.md

-# Indeavor - EmployeeManagement Demo
+# Indeavor - EmployeeManagementApp Demo

 **EmployeeManagement** is a custom-made Python Flask application demonstrating employee and skill management using SQLAlchemy ORM with extensible architecture.